Skip to main content

 Keep debt low

 One important metric lenders look for when you apply for a mortgage is your debt-to-income ratio (DTI).
-Calculate your DTI by dividing the total of your monthly debt by your gross income.
-Rent, current mortgage payments, car payments, student loans, child support and credit card minimums should all be included as part of your debt.
+You can get an idea of your DTI by dividing the total of your monthly debt by your gross income.
+Each lender sets its own DTI requirement, but you can get a general idea of your ratio by including things such as rent, current mortgage payments, car payments, student loans, child support and credit card minimums as part of your debt.

-If your DTI is too high, make a plan to start paying down your debt .
-You can also find ways to increase your income, like starting a side hustle.
+If your DTI is too high, make a plan to pay down debt.
+You can also find ways to increase your income, such as starting a side hustle.

 Build and maintain a good credit score